Nate-Gage/Mapbox-Demo/README.md

 - Run 'docker-compose up'
 - View the app at localhost:3000

-You should expect to see the below UI:
+You can expect to see the below UI:
 <img src="./client/public/screen shot.png" />

+## Notes
+I checked in .env files.
+Normally in a production instance these would instead be managed through a DevOps system.
+For simplicity, I used the default web server that comes with Create-React-App.
+This is running in development mode, but wouldn't be used in a production system.

+Thank you!